dreamportdev/Osdev-Notes/01_Build_Process/01_Overview.md

 - `-fno-unwind-tables` and `-fno-asynchronous-unwind-tables`: tells the compiler not to generate unwind tables.
 These are mainly used by exceptions and runtime type info (_rtti, dynamic_cast_ and friends).
 Disabling them just cleans up the resulting binary, and reduces its file size.

 ## Linking Object Files Together

 The GCC Linker (`ld`) and the compatible clang linker (`lld.ld`) can accept linker scripts.
 These describe the layout of the final executable to the linker: what things go where, with what alignment and permissions.
 This is incredibly important for a kernel, as it's the file that will be loaded by the bootloader, which may impose certain restrictions or provide certain features.

-These are their own topic, and have a full section dedicated to them later in this chapter.
+These are their own topic, and have a full chapter  dedicated to them later in this chapter.
 We likely haven't used these when building userspace programs, as our compiler/os installation provides a default one.
 However since we're building a freestanding program (the kernel) now we need to be explicit about these things.

 A linker script can be simply added appending the `-T script_name_here.ld` to the linker command.